auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 #### Entity

 This layer is similar to the Model layer in MVVM.
 In our contacts app, it is represented by the **Contact** class and its operator overloading functions.
-Put the following code in the **Contact.swift** file.
+Replace the **Contact.swift** file with the following code.

 ```swift
 import Foundation